 Maria’s appreciation for the house was clear to the owner, and after the Bradburns sold their smaller house within days, they managed to secure their dream home.

-Since then, Maria and her family have gradually transformed the house with many coats of paint, wallpaper, new carpeting, and plenty of hard work.
+Since then, Maria and her family have gradually transformed the house with many coats of paint, wallpaper, new carpet, and plenty of hard work.
 She adds: ‘We’re lucky that we haven’t had to reinstate any missing architectural details – this house still had everything.
 And it all survived despite being rented out as two flats during the 1960s and 1970s – it had been the landlord’s childhood home, so he was keen to retain its original style.’

 Maria has added a few embellishments, however, although nothing out of keeping with the spirit of the house.
 In the hallway and front sitting room she fitted panelling up to dado height.
 ‘The walls were in pretty poor condition,’ she explains.
 ‘Panelling suits the feel of the house, but it also protects the walls from the inevitable scuffs and scrapes of family life.’